 To most effectively recover files:

 - Recover files moved to a cloud service or removable media

-To recover files involved in suspicious file movement, restore files from the administration console and use the Restore files as of setting to select the files on the date they were moved so you can examine their content.
+To recover files involved in suspicious file movement, restore files from the administration console and use the Restore files as of setting to select the files on the date they were moved so you can examine their contents.

 - Recover deleted or corrupted files

 To recover deleted or corrupted files, restore files from the administration console.
 To recover deleted files, select Display deleted files.
 To recover corrupted files, use Restore files as of to select file versions from a date prior to corruption.

 - Recover files from a lost or stolen device

 If a device is lost or stolen, restore that device's files to a new replacement device.